 The Emisor Oriente project was divided into six lots – Lots 1, 2 and 5 awarded to Mexican contractor Ingenieros Civiles Asociados (ICA), S.A. de C.V., Lots 3 and 4 to Carso Infraestructura y Construcción, S.A. de C.V., and Lot 6 to Lombardo Construcciones and Constructora Estrella.
 Three 8.93 m (29.3 ft) Robbins Earth Pressure Balance Machines (EPBs) will excavate Lots 1, 3, 4, and 5 of the tunnel.

 The Robbins EPBs were designed for the particularly difficult ground conditions they would be facing on the job site.
 Although difficult ground was anticipated, shaft excavations in 2009 and 2010 revealed much more complex terrain than originally expected, resulting in various modifications on each machine.
 The EPBs were built with mixed-ground, back-loading cutterheads with carbide cutter bits to deal with variable ground conditions, and ribbon-type screw conveyors to remove large boulders.
 Redesigned pressure bulkheads were added to the machines to accommodate the higher water pressures of the region, and enhanced wear detection was added to the cutter bits to ensure optimal performance.
-Robbins continuous conveyors will also be used behind each machine in order to quickly remove muck from the jobsite and minimize downtime.
-Each continuous conveyor system and vertical belt will be installed once the machines have bored ahead 150 m (492.1 ft) from their launch points.
+Robbins continuous conveyors are being used behind each machine in order to quickly remove muck from the jobsite and minimize downtime.
+Each continuous conveyor system and vertical belt is installed once the machines have bored ahead 150 m (492 ft) from their launch points.

 One Robbins EPB was launched for Lot 1 on July 13, 2011 – a change from its originally scheduled tunnel drive at Lot 5.
 A flood at Lot 1 delayed the Herrenknecht machine that was originally designated to bore the area for six months, prompting the contractor to begin boring with the Robbins EPB.
 The machine started excavation at shaft 5 of Lot 1 using umbilical cables connected to the surface and a sludge pump for muck removal.
-Once the Robbins EPB has bored its 4.6 km (2.9 mi) drive to shaft 3A of Lot 1 it will be dismantled, removed, and reassembled at Lot 5 for its original 8.6 km (5.3 mi) long bore.
+Now that the Robbins EPB has bored its 4.6 km (2.9 mi) drive to shaft 3A of Lot 1, it has been dismantled, removed, reassembled at Lot 5, and has started boring its original 8.6 km (5.3 mi) long bore in early 2014.

 Updates of this project will be posted as boring continues.